-Founded in 1962, the International Society for Performance Improvement (ISPI) is the leading international association dedicated to improving productivity and performance in the workplace.
-ISPI represents performance improvement professionals throughout the United States, Canada, and 40 other countries.
-ISPI's mission is to develop and recognize the proficiency of our members and advocate the use of Human Performance Technology.
-Assembling THE Performance Improvement Conference and other educational events like Principles & Practices, publishing books and periodicals, and supporting research are some of the ways ISPI works toward achieving this mission.
+The International Society for Performance Improvement (ISPI) is the leading international association dedicated to improving productivity and performance in the workplace.
+ISPI represents performance improvement professionals throughout the world, with a mission to use evidence-based performance improvement research and practices to effect sustainable, measurable results and add value to stakeholders in the private, public, and social sectors.
+Assembling THE Performance Improvement Conference and other educational events like Principles & Practices, CPT Workshop, and Developing an HR Optimization Plan, publishing books and periodicals, and supporting research are some of the ways ISPI works toward achieving this mission.

 The Past is Prologue

 With roots firmly planted in performance research and instructional design, the Society was founded in 1962 as the National Society for Programmed Instruction.
 Later, evolving with members who were concerned fundamentally with performance and its improvement, the Society changed its name to the National Society for Performance and Instruction.
 As the Society's mission developed more globally and human performance technology became more widely regarded as a process of selection, analysis, design, development, implementation, and evaluation of programs to most cost-effectively influence human behavior and accomplishment, we became the International Society for Performance Improvement.
 Click here for ISPI's Historical Timeline.

 A Focus on Performance